Your brewery's keg counts, your distributor's invoices, and QuickBooks all disagree by Friday

 How to choose a developer in Portland

 Pick a team that asks to see your distributor sell-through reports in the first call, not your wireframes.
 The hard part of Portland ERP is reconciliation and compliance, not screens.
 Favor someone who has built around three-tier distribution or regulated manufacturing before, and who'll commit to which module reconciles first.
-Adjacent systems worth scoping alongside ERP: inventory management software, accounting software, warehouse management, and business intelligence dashboards.
+Adjacent systems worth scoping alongside ERP: inventory management software, accounting software, warehouse management, and business intelligence (BI) dashboards.

 - One reconciled source for production, inventory, distributor sell-through, and finance